Local networking events are an excellent place to connect with other like-minded individuals.

 When you attend any local events go prepared to promote your business.
 Bring business cards that list your website or perhaps a QR code on them that will take them to a form to get on your email list.
 Get their cards too and contact them.
 Invite them to coffee.
 Give them advice if they ask for it and really connect with these local people and you’ll be surprised to find that you can find plenty of local clients to fill any open billable hours you have.

 Service Organizations: I got my start with Rotary, and international service organization, so I can personally attest to the value of being a part of groups such as this one.
+Their local networking events are excellent opportunities to connect with people in your community.

 Strategy: Attend a few times to see if the group is a good fit for you.
 Every group is about the people, so you’ll want to make sure you like the members before going any further.
 If you do decide to join, do it from a purely philanthropic standpoint.
 Spend time helping with the group’s projects and learn to enjoy serving others in need.
 Rotary was the first service organization I had ever been a a part of, and I loved it so much I soon joined other groups as well, including the Elk’s (based only in the United States) and Zonta (an international business women’s group that works to advance the status of women worldwide).